Fola2x/ArkheOS/README.md

 ## Installing

+**Option A — prebuilt ISO (recommended):**

+1. Go to [arkheos.xyz](https://arkheos.xyz) and download the latest ArkheOS ISO — a debloated Windows 11 25H2 image with the playbook already applied.
+2. Flash it to a USB drive using a tool like [Rufus](https://rufus.ie/).
+3. Boot from the USB and install.
+See [INSTALL.md](INSTALL.md) for step-by-step instructions.
+4. Once Windows boots, use the **Arkhe Toolbox** on your desktop and the `Configuration\` playbooks in this repo to layer on any additional tweaks.

+**Option B — apply the playbook yourself:**

 1. Install [AME Wizard](https://ameliorated.info/) and get a clean Windows 11 ISO.
-2. Only load the ArkheOS playbook from this repo's [Releases](https://github.com/Fola2x/ArkheOS/releases) or the pinned Discord link — never a random third-party copy.
+2. Only load the ArkheOS playbook from this repo's [Releases](https://github.com/Fola2x/ArkheOS/releases) — never a random third-party copy.
 3. Build your ISO with the playbook applied, or run it against an existing install.
 4. Once Windows boots, use the **Arkhe Toolbox** on your desktop and the `Configuration\` playbooks to apply whatever else you want.

 ## Requirements

-- Windows 11, build 22631, 26100, or 26200 (23H2 – 25H2)
+- Windows 11, build 26200 (25H2) — other builds are not supported
 - Internet connection during install
+- A USB drive, 8GB or larger recommended, for flashing the ISO

 ## Contributing